 TD Private Client Wealth

-TD Private Client Wealth is a fee-based financial advisor firm that’s part of the TD Wealth® business at TD Bank, one of the largest financial institutions in the U.S. The firm currently has 165 advisors on staff, and it manages nearly $2.7 billion across its more than 2,000 client accounts.
-The vast majority of these accounts belong to individual investors with or without a high net worth.
+TD Private Client Wealth is a fee-based financial advisor firm that’s part of the TD Wealth® business at TD Bank, one of the largest financial institutions in the U.S. The majority of the firm's accounts belong to individual investors with or without a high net worth.

 TD Private Client Wealth is concerned mostly with holistic, long-term wealth management.
 It offers retirement planning, investment management, estate planning, private banking, business wealth planning and more.

 TD Private Client Wealth Background

 TD Private Client Wealth is a branch of TD Wealth, the investment and financial management arm of TD Bank.
 That makes the firm a wholly owned subsidiary of TD Bank, which is in turn a subsidiary of TD Bank U.S. Holding Company, the American half of the Canada-based Toronto-Dominion (TD) Bank.

 While it’s unclear when exactly this firm was first established, TD Bank has been in existence for quite some time.
 Its inaugural branch was opened in Portland, Maine, in 1852 as Portland Savings Bank.
 In 2004, the bank combined forces with Banknorth, a top financial services company, setting up its foothold in the U.S. investment market.

 Both non-high-net-worth and high-net-worth individuals make up the majority of TD Private Client Wealth’s client base.
 However, it also manages assets for institutional clients, including charitable organizations, businesses, insurance companies, pension and profit-sharing plans.